mayank8995/mayank8995/README.md

 - 👋 Hi, I’m @mayank8995
-- 👀 I’m interested in Software development.
+- 👀 Software Engineer.
-- 🌱 I’m currently learning new things about web.
+- 🌱 I’m currently learning new things.
-- 💞️ I’m looking to collaborate on Frontend opportunities.
+- 💞️ I’m looking to collaborate.

 <!---
 mayank8995/mayank8995 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.